diffpy/diffpy.pdfmorph/doc/manual/source/quickstart.rst

        pdfmorph SrFe2As2_150K.gr . --multiple

-   The sequence tag indicates we are comparing PDF file (first input) against all PDFs in a directory (second input).
-Our choice of file was ``SeFe2As2_150K.gr`` and directory was the cwd, which should be ``morphsequence``.
+   The multiple tag indicates we are comparing PDF file (first input) against all PDFs in a directory (second input).
+Our choice of file was ``SeFe2As2_150K.gr`` and directory was the cwd, which should be ``morphMultiple``.
 3. After running this, we get chart of Rw values for each target file.
 However, this chart can be a bit confusing to interpret.
 To get a more understandable plot, run ::